gentiang/time_use/README.md

-# time_use
+# Time Use Study
-A few graphs and an infographic on time use in Kosovo based on a labor force survey from 2017
+This graphical analysis shows several graphs based on time use data from a survey conducted in Kosovo in 2017.